Mohamedslm1/portfolio_SlimaniMohammed/README.md

 Clone down this repository.
 You will need `node.js` and `git` installed globally on your machine.

 ## 🛠 Installation and Setup Instructions
+1. Installation react icons : ` npm install react-icons --save `

-1. Installation: `npm install`
+2. Installation: `npm install`

-2. In the project directory, you can run: `npm start`
+3. In the project directory, you can run: `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.